kambrium/staticmapservice/README.md

 Configuration
 -------------
 This application can be configured with the `config.py` file.
-Examples for configurable parameters are the maximum size of a map or the URL of the tile server.
+Examples for configurable parameters are the maximum size of a map, the URL of the tile server or the maximum amount of points, nodes and vertices per request.
 See the file `config.py` for a complete list of all configurable parameters.

 License
 -------